leocamelo/resultr/README.md

 ### Chaining of results

-You can chain results with `Result#and_then` and `Result#or_else` methods, both will receive a block using result's value / reason and returns the block return or itself, depending on result kind.
+You can chain results with `#and_then` and `#or_else` methods, both will receive a block using result's value / reason and returns the block return or itself, depending on result kind.

 ```ruby
   def shout(word)